sawthiha/mediapipe_graphs/README.md

 # Custom Mediapipe Graphs
 Custom graphs for Mediapipe framework.

+## Archived (No longer to be continued)
+Please check [mp_proctor](https://github.com/sawthiha/mp_proctor.git) as it organizes all the calculators, graphs and the demo application.

 ## Features
 - Extended Face Mesh Graph
     - orientation (With RenderDataCalculator)